Go Back

 Instructions

-• Warm the milk in the microwave to about 110 °F. Stir 2 tablespoons of the butter into the warm milk to melt.
-Set the rest of the butter aside.
+• Warm 8 oz whole milk in the microwave to about 110 °F. Stir 1 oz unsalted butter into the warm milk to melt.

-• In the bowl of a stand mixer or a large mixing bowl combine the milk with the starter, 2 tablespoons of the sugar and 1 1/2 cups (7 1/2 oz) of the flour.
+• In the bowl of a stand mixer or a large mixing bowl combine the milk with 8 oz sourdough starter, 1 oz granulated sugar and 7 3/7 oz all purpose flour.
 Mix to form a loose batter.
 Cover the bowl and set the sponge aside for 30-60 minutes.

 • Uncover the bowl with the sponge.
-Add 1 teaspoon of the cinnamon and the salt.
+Add 1 teaspoons ground cinnamon and 1 ½ teaspoons table salt.
 Stir to combine.
 Use the dough hook if working on a stand mixer.

-• With the mixer running, slowly add the remaining cup of flour (5 oz) until the dough gathers on the hook and clears the sides of the bowl.
+• With the mixer running, slowly add the remaining 5 oz all purpose flour until the dough gathers on the hook and clears the sides of the bowl.
 If mixing by hand, stir in as much flour as you can then turn the dough out onto a floured surface and knead in the remaining flour.
 Knead for about 5 minutes to develop the gluten in the dough.

 • Remove the dough from the bowl onto a lightly floured surface and form it into a ball.
 The dough should be soft and slightly sticky.
 If the dough is very sticky sprinkle a little more flour as you knead.